 Objectives: Get shapefile data from the Census Bureau.
 Load the shapefile.
 "Attribute join" to link the csv file.

 This is a fairly easy way to get a shapefile of census geometry, but seems to limit you to only one attribute.
-And the default file naming ("thematicdata.csv"?) that they use complicate keeping data straight.
+And the default file naming ("thematicdata.csv"?) that they use complicates keeping data straight.
+(You can download several variables sequentially, and should rename each .csv file with something more descriptive before the next download over-writes it.)

-Using American Factfinder 2 In the Blue Tabs to the left: 1. select geographies Census tracts Hawaii state Honolulu county All tracts (can you do all tracts for the state?)
-2. select topics e.g. DP02 (social), DP03 (economic), or DP04 (housing) 3.
+Using American Factfinder 2>... look for the "ADVANCED SEARCH" tab at the top of the page and then...
+In the Blue Tabs to the left: 1. select geographies Census tracts Hawaii state Honolulu county All tracts 2. select topics e.g. DP02 (social), DP03 (economic), or DP04 (housing) 3.
 View Tab 4.
 Create a Map Tab select a variable to map (click on the data in the table) show map download the shapefile in zip format 5. extract the files into your directory 6. check what is in the CSV file.
 7. open the shapefile and link the data in the CSV file to it.
-8. symbolize the data.
+8. symbolize the data. (quantitative) 9. print the map.

 Part Three Questions